 Under the influence of extreme curvatures in space the aging of a photon can accelerate greatly.
 This is observable near black holes (see figure 9).
 The closer the track of a photon to a black hole, the greater the aging.
-In fact, close to an event horizon (Schwartschild scale) of a black hole the aging (gravitational redshift) is infinite.
+In fact, close to an event horizon (Schwartschild scale) of a black hole the aging (gravitational redshift) is approaching infinity.

 Figure 9: Three dimensional calculated view of the curvatures of a photon under the influence of an externally large curvature.